-You might also see dislodged parts, a loose shutter button and battery cover, or your images might be printed out of focus if you knock the camera too hard.
+You might also see dislodged parts, a loose shutter button, and a battery cover or your images might be printed out of focus if you knock the camera too hard.

 But if you are not too tech-wise then it is probably best to take it to a professional for repairs.

-You will need to take your Fujifilm Instax Mini in for repairs.
+You will need to take your Fujifilm Instax Mini 9 in for repairs.
 Don’t try to take it apart yourself.

 This might cause more harm than good.